CWG-DS/IMDB_Series_Decline/README.md

 Brief Description of the Project:

-It is commonly percieved that as a TV Series goes through its Seasons, its quality tends to decline.
+It is commonly perceived that as a TV Series goes through its Seasons, its quality tends to decline.
 The goal of this project is to test this hypothesis using statistical analysis.
-For this purpose we will go through the entire data analysis pipeline, from data collection to hypothesis testing via univariate means.
+For this purpose, we will go through the entire data analysis pipeline, from data collection to hypothesis testing via univariate means.

 In consequence, our null hypothesis (H0) states that there are no significant changes in Rating throughout a TV Series life-span.
-On the other hand, our alternative hypothesis (H1) states that there is infact a change in Rating and we expect this rating to decline.
+On the other hand, our alternative hypothesis (H1) states that there is in fact a change in Rating and we expect this rating to decline.
 In this project we decided to group Seasons by Stages as follows:
 - Early Season Stage: Seasons [1-3]